W3KM GenLog - Initial Use Instructions

 USB to serial converters are supported for CW/PTT.
 Interfaces with the FTDI chips

-like the VScom USB to serial adapter work fine.
-LPT/USB converters will not work.
+like the VScom USB to serial adapters work fine.

 24. Automatic logfile back-up is available.
 Select the drive/path in the setup